bi-labor/es-mssql/docs/GitHub.md

 1. The lab exercises are solved in a dedicated GitHub repository created through a link in the exercise description.

 1. Your solution is submitted on a new branch, not on master.
-You can create any number of committed on this branch.
+You can create any number of commits on this branch.
 You need to push these commits to GitHub.

 1. You submit your final solution through a pull request assigned to the laboratory instructor.